-In 2017-18 year, surface water inflows for the northern basin were lower than any other year since 2001 (Figure 6) The annual inflow totals for the northern basin were 25% of the long-term average since 2001.
+In 2018-19 surface water inflows in the northern basin were lower than any other year since 2001 (Figure 6).
+The annual inflow totals for the northern basin were 21% of the long-term average since 2001.
 Extremely low inflows across the northern valleys reflect the widspread low rainfall conditions in the north.

 In the southern basin, total inflows were slightly below the average for the period since 2001.
 However, this is still regarded as a low inflow compared with averages in the 20th century.
-The last 18 years has been a dry period for the southern basin with persistent low inflows during the millenium drought and only a brief respite for two years (2010-11 and 2011-12) before returning to dry conditions.
-In the northern basin, the 4-year average inflows (since mid 2014) have been the lowest for any four year period since 2001 (Figure 5).
-This continues a 6 year period of very low inflows across the northern basin.
+The last 19 years has been a dry period for the southern basin with persistent low inflows during the millenium drought and only a brief respite for two years (2010-11 and 2011-12) before returning to dry conditions with some relief also in 2016-17..

+In the northern basin, the five-year average inflows (since mid 2014) have been the lowest for any five year period since 2001 (Figure 6).
+This continues a six year period of very low inflows across the northern basin.
 In contrast, the southern basin inflows have been close to average for the period since 2001.
-The lowest inflow period in the southern basin since 2001, was at the end of the millenium drough (mid-2006 to mid-09).
+The lowest inflow period in the southern basin since 2001, was at the end of the millenium drough (mid-2006 to mid-2009).
 Southern basin inflows have remained higher than these extreme lows since the drought broke.